Skip to Main Content

 Working with Subject Headings

-You can often find Subject headings in the body of an article or text.
-If searching the Library database, these subjects are usually a hyperlink that will take you to additional resources with the same subject.
+• You can often find subject headings in the body of an article or text.

 Cited References/Bibliography

-Scholarly articles often have extensive bibliographies, also called reference lists or works cited.
-Bibliographies include references to articles books, and other relevant literature that were published before the article.
-Some databases provide links to the cited references so you can look at those articles as well which might provide you with more articles for your research.
+Scholarly articles often have extensive bibliographies (also called reference lists or works cited).
+Bibliographies include references to articles, books, and other relevant information that was published before the article.
+Some databases provide links to these references for more background about a subject.

 Ask A Librarian